 Four major airlines fly to Yellowknife with frequent options to connect in one day.
 Flights may arrive any where from 10AM to 10PM, depending on connections.
 Day of arrival you will be met at the airport and transferred to the hotel.
 If you arrive early, that will be free time.
 Day of arrival we will have a hospitality suite open, to meet and greet and will provide some light snacks.
 Our choice hotel is the Chateau Nova, Yellowknife’s newest hotel.

-We will begin our day enjoying the capital city Yellowknife (Sombak’e, sawm-ba-k-ay in traditional dialect).
-(Breakfast on own).
-We will gather in the hotel lobby at 9AM.
+We will begin our day enjoying the capital city Yellowknife (Sombak’e, sawm-ba-k-ay in traditional dialect). ( Breakfast at hotel 8AM) We will gather in the hotel lobby at 9AM.
 Our city tour will include the Giant Mine Site, YKEA, a tour of the Prince of Wales Museum, Legislative Assembly Building where you will learn about our non-partisan, consensus government.
 We will continue to the home of the popular TV series Ice Pilots, Buffalo Airways.
 We will take a drive by the home of Ice Road Trucker, meet some local Inuit artists, visit the NWT Diamond Center, and end the day in beautiful, historic Old Town where Yellowknife began.
 In the evening we will enjoy dinner at our famous Bullocks Bistro, our world-renowned fish restaurant.
 Tracy, your guide, managed two of the very best local gifts shop during her seven years at the Visitor Center and will invite local artists to meet with you directly if you so wish.

 We then make our way to Fort Providence.
 Along this route we have a good chance of seeing Bison roaming free.
 We will tour the community and enjoy lunch.
 Fort Providence is located at the mouth of the mighty Mackenzie River.
 Here we will cross the Deh Cho Bridge.
 Opened in 2012, the 1.6 km long span is the first ever built over the Mackenzie River.
 On the south side of the bridge we will visit McNalley Falls on our way to Hay River.
 We aim to arrive around 8PM, check into the Ptarmigan Inn and enjoy a late dinner.

-Meet in lobby 9AM (breakfast on own).
+Meet in lobby 9AM (Continental Breakfast).
 We will enjoy the Town of Hay River with visits to the West Channel, Old Town and Katlodeeche, one of only two reserves in the NWT, where Hay River first began.
 Next is the Hay River Heritage Museum then the wonderful beaches, where we will dip our toes in Great Slave Lake.
 We will make our way to the spectacular Louise and Alexandra Falls, with a stop in Enterprise and one of the North’s best local craft stores.
 If weather permits, we will enjoy dinner on the beach and meet some of the amazing locals and over night at the Ptarmigan Inn.

-Meet in lobby 8AM (breakfast on own).
+Meet in lobby 8AM (Continental Breakfast).
 We will now make our way to Fort Smith (Thebacha which means besides the rapids, Chipewyan).
 The community of Fort Smith and the gateway to Wood Buffalo National Park.
 We will make stops at one of the North’s largest sink holes and visit the magnificent Salt Plains.
 We should arrive in the community in late afternoon and check into the Pelican Rapids Inn.
 We will enjoy dinner and following dinner we will visit the Rapids of the Drown, where the majestic white pelican colony nest, feed, and live on turbulent, white water rapids.
 It is a unique summer habitat for this species which return to the North in late April.

 Meet in the hotel lobby 9AM.
 We will enjoy a community tour and Wood Buffalo National Park museum followed by a tour into the park, with a Parks Guide.
 We will attempt to retire early as day seven is a very long travel day.

-(Breakfast on own.)
+(Continental Breakfast.)
 Meet in hotel lobby 8:30AM.
 Today we spend the entire day on the coach making our way to Fort Simpson.
 Our meals will be eaten on board.
 We will have dinner at Sombe Ke Falls and lunch at Lady Evelyn Falls,, located on the Kakisa River.
 These two sites are on the spectacular Waterfalls Highway which offers no less than a half-dozen falls vistas; a warm-up to the mother of all waterfalls in Nahanni National Park on Day Eight.
 Our estimated driving time with no delays, will be approximately nine hours plus meal breaks.
 There are no accommodations in between the two communities.
 We will offer movies, board games and our extensive library to enjoy on the coach and will check into the Deh Cho Suites and the Mackenzie Rest Inn in Fort Simpson.